 The Canadian Computing Competition (CCC) is a fun challenge for secondary school students with an interest in programming.
 It is an opportunity for students to test their ability in designing, understanding and implementing algorithms.
 There are two levels of the competition:

-Junior Level — any student with elementary programming skills (has taken Computer Science 20)
+Junior Level — any student with basic programming skills (has taken Computer Science 20)

-Senior Level — any student with intermediate to advanced programming skills (should be attempted only if you have top marks in Computer Science 30, or have done a LOT of personal study regarding data structures and algorithms)
+Senior Level — any student with advanced programming skills (should be attempted only if you have top marks in Computer Science 30, and have done a LOT of personal study regarding data structures and algorithms)

 9:00am - 12:00pm